fluttered-book/fluttered-book.github.io/content/docs/learning-dart/generators.md

 For example, you could have a random number generator that yields an endless sequence of random numbers.

+The neat thing about generators is that they produce the values as they are being consumed.
+When the generator functions reach a `yield` it will pause.
+Then resume from where it left of when the caller ask for the next value.

 ### Asynchronous generator

-Here it is again, rewritten as an asynchronous function.
+Here is it again, but this time rewritten as an asynchronous function.

 ```run-dartpad:theme-dark:mode-dart:width-100%:height-300px
 Stream<int> countdown(int start) async* {